computeythings/PiOpener-Server/README.md

 `QUERY` is the only intent that will not trigger an action.
 It simply responds with `OPEN`, `CLOSED`, or `NEITHER` if it is somewhere in between.
 This is useful, for example, if all you want is to make sure your garage is closed after you leave.

 ## TCP server
 The TCP server opens a port on the server to accept a socket connection which will allow you to monitor and get real-time updates of the garage door status.
-This is intended to be used with the garagemonitor Android app.
+This is intended to be used with the PiOpener-Android app.